Skip to main content

 Let our painting community inspire you!
 From children's rooms to living rooms, our customers have already embellished many rooms with a half-height painted wall!

-Horizontal lines make any room appear wider and more spacious.
-Whereas in the past, the lower wall surfaces were often panelled with wood, today painting in two colours is an inexpensive and effective alternative for adding interest to a room.
-By skilfully using different colours, you can emphasise certain elements, such as your chest of drawers or seating area, and make them appear in a different light.
-For example, you can achieve a beautiful and cosy effect by painting the area around your sofa with a dark, calm colour
+A horizontal line visually makes any room appear wider and more spacious.
+In the past, lower wall sections were often wood-panelled.
+Today, painting with two colours offers a cost-effective and impactful way to add interest to a room.
+By cleverly using different colours, you can highlight specific elements like your chest of drawers or seating area, making them stand out.
+For example, you can create a beautiful, cosy effect by painting the area around your sofa in a dark, calming shade.

-There are various tips for combining several colour shades.
-The most commonly used colour combination is a rather dark, intense colour in the lower area and a tinted white tone for the upper areas.
-This combination is a good compromise between coloured and white walls and makes your room appear spacious and light.
-Since white tones also have different nuances, make sure that your white is tinted with pigments that harmonise with the lower colour.
-It is best to paint the ceiling the same colour as the upper wall area.
+There are many tips for combining different shades.
+The most popular combination involves a deeper, more intense colour on the lower section and a tinted white for the upper walls.
+This creates a perfect balance between colourful and white walls, making your room feel spacious and light.
+As white shades also come with different nuances, ensure your chosen white is tinted with pigments that harmonise with the lower shade.
+For the best effect, paint the ceiling in the same colour as the upper wall section.

-It can also look very chic to combine two differently intense colour shades from the same colour spectrum.
-For example, paint a strong shade of pink such as LittlePomp Rose & Unique in the lower wall area and a very soft rosé such as Rose & Fearless in the upper area.
-Alternatively, you can combine grey colours, such as our strong, warm-grey Grey with Concrete below with the soft grey tone of Grey with Seasalt above.
-This creates a uniform room effect that doesn't appear too intense.
+It can also look incredibly chic to combine two shades of varying intensity from the same colour spectrum.
+For instance, paint a bold rose hue like Rose with Rosewood on the lower wall section, paired with a very delicate white with a hint of rosé, such as White with Powder, for the upper part.
+Alternatively, combine greys like our strong, warm Grey with Concrete on the bottom, with the subtle grey of Grey with Seasalt above it.
+This creates a cohesive room aesthetic that feels harmonious, rather than overly intense.

-You can also emphasise the horizontal line between the two colour shades.
-This works well with a stencil, for example.
-A horizontal line in a contrasting colour can also have a great effect.
-I'm sure you have lots of ideas - as always with MissPompadour, there are no limits to your creativity.
+You can also choose to further highlight the horizontal line between the two shades.
+A stencil works beautifully for this, for example.
+Alternatively, a horizontally painted line in a contrasting colour can have a striking effect.
+We're sure you'll have plenty of ideas – and as always with MissPompadour, your creativity knows no bounds!

-Choose two well-matched colour shades.
-The darker colour shade must always go on the bottom.
-If you're not sure which shades are a good match, order our colour cards or get help from our expert advice team.
-You can reach us by phone, live chat, WhatsApp and email.
+Choose two well-matched shades.
+The darker shade should always go at the bottom.
+If you're unsure which shades will work best, order our colour cards or let our expert advisory team help you.
+You can reach us by phone, Live Chat, WhatsApp, and email.

-First, you should determine the height at which the horizontal line should run between the 2 colour shades.
-There is no exact recommendation for this as it depends on the height of the room.
-For normal rooms with a height of around 2.50 m, a height of around a quarter of the room height is recommended.
-The height of the line should also depend to some extent on the furniture that will be placed in front of the wall.
-For very high ceilings, you can apply the lower colour up to about a third of the room height.
-In stairwells, the darker colour shade can also be applied higher than the normal room height.
+First, you should determine the height where the horizontal line will separate the two shades.
+There's no exact recommendation for this, as it depends on your room's height.
+For standard rooms with a height of around 2.50 m, we recommend approximately one-quarter of the room's height.
+The line's height should also be somewhat influenced by the furniture that will be placed against the wall.
+For very high ceilings, you can apply the bottom colour up to about one-third of the room's height.
+In stairwells, too, the darker shade can be applied higher than in rooms with standard ceiling heights.

 Always start at the top and work your way down.
-If desired, paint the ceiling first, then the upper wall area.
-Paint slightly beyond the desired edge.
-Note that a second coat is necessary for the intensive colour effect.
-Work on the large areas with a paint roller and use the fine MissPompadour brush along the edges for a precise coat.
+If desired, first paint the ceiling, then the upper wall area.
+Paint slightly over the desired edge.
+Note that a second coat is necessary for an intense colour effect.
+For large areas, use a paint roller, and for precise painting along the edges, it's best to use the fine MissPompadour brush.
 Allow the paint to dry thoroughly.

 Carefully trace your border line.
-Attach your adhesive tape along this line and press it down firmly.
-Tape exactly and pre-paint the tape and the edge with the colour shade of the upper wall section.
-Leave the edge to dry for a few hours.
-Then work on the lower wall area with the darker colour.
-Carefully peel off the adhesive tape while the paint is still wet - done!
+Apply your masking tape along this line and press it down firmly.
+Tape off precisely and pre-paint the tape and the edge with the shade of the upper wall section.
+Allow this edge to dry for a few hours.
+Afterwards, paint the lower wall area with the darker colour.
+Carefully peel off the masking tape while the paint is still wet – and you're done!

 Paint walls in two colours: Ideas and tips for patterns